moliver28/research-handbook/content/handbook/business-technology/data-team/platform/ci-for-ds-pipelines/index.md

 1. Finally, let's look at the container that was used to train the model (**Deploy -> Container Registry**)
    - This container will be used in subsequent runs of the model and will only get rebuilt when **Dockerfile** or **requirements.txt** are modified. ![Container](container.png)

+## Getting Started with CI Score and Productionalization

+This section covers, in detail, the mechanisms behind how this pipeline is created and configured. **If you are just interested in getting your data science CI scoring pipeline up and running, skip directly to the [Model Scoring Step-by-Step Instructions](/handbook/business-technology/data-team/platform/ci-for-ds-pipelines#model-training-step-by-step-instructions)**

+### Key Repository Files

+### Scoring Pipelines
+1. **build-ds-image**: activated whenever changes are added to the **Dockerfile** or **requirements.txt** files.
+This will rebuild the image used to score the model.
+Ideally, this should be the same image that was used to train the model.
+1. **score-commit-activated**: To execute a scoring pipeline.
+Activated by using the `score <path/to/notebook/your_notebook.ipynb>` commit message
+1. **score-scheduled**: To execute a scoring pipeline based on a defined schedule using [Scheduled pipeliens](https://docs.gitlab.com/ee/ci/pipelines/schedules.html)
+1. **cml** (Optional): Write model metrics as a comment to the merge request.
+1. **write-to-wiki** (Optional):

+**PUT DIAGRAM OF SCORING JOBS HERE**

+### Productionalization Setup

+### Scoring * Productionalization Step-by-Step Instructions

 **And that's it!
-Feel free to modify this pipeline and notebook to fit your data science modeling needs.
+Feel free to modify these pipelines and notebooks to fit your data science modeling needs.
 And be sure to check out all the other great data science resources on our [Data Science Handbook Page](/handbook/business-technology/data-team/organization/data-science/).
 Happy pipelining!**